KnowageLabs/Knowage-Documentation/chapter_3/create_dossier/index.rst

 XML template is an XML file used to configure parameters needed to the elaboration.
 This file is uploaded during document creation and can be updated using the HISTORY tab visible in document edit mode.

-In particular, tag allowed are:
+In particular,the tags allowed are:

 -  **DOSSIER**: main tag used to define the dossier template;
 -  **PPT_TEMPLATE**: contains properties related to the PPT template  (incompatible with DOC_TEMPLATE).
 You can specify: